kwynncom/ubuntu-update-web-checker/README.md

 # ubuntu-update-web-checker
 web display of Ubuntu updates - whether they are needed

+2021/05/27

+Handles the condition of no updates needed but system restart required.

 2021/05/07

 If there are updates but not security updates, the wording changed for that, too.